Fibrodysplasia ossificans progressiva

-FOP is caused by a mutation of the gene ACVR1.
-The mutation affects the body's repair mechanism, causing fibrous tissue including muscle, tendons, and ligaments to become ossified, either spontaneously or when damaged as the result of trauma.
-In many cases, otherwise minor injuries can cause joints to become permanently fused as new bone forms, replacing the damaged muscle tissue.
-This new bone formation (known as "heterotopic ossification") eventually forms a secondary skeleton and progressively restricts the patient's ability to move.
-Bone formed as a result of this process is identical to "normal" bone, simply in improper locations.
+FOP is caused by a mutation of the gene ACVR1, affecting the body's repair mechanism.
+Fibrous tissue including muscle, tendons, and ligaments ossify, either spontaneously or when damaged by trauma.
+In many cases, otherwise minor injuries can cause joints to permanently fuse as new bone forms, replacing the damaged muscle tissue.
+This new bone formation (known as "heterotopic ossification") eventually forms a secondary skeleton progressively restricting the patient's ability to move.
 Circumstantial evidence suggests that the disease can cause joint degradation separate from its characteristic bone growth.

-Surgical removal of the extra bone growth has been shown to cause the body to "repair" the affected area with additional bone.
-Although the rate of bone growth may differ depending on the patient, the condition ultimately leaves sufferers immobilized as new bone replaces musculature and fuses with the existing skeleton.
-This has earned FOP the nickname "stone man disease".
+It is a severe, disabling disorder.